yourbase/yb/README.md

 ## Installation

 yb is available for Mac via Homebrew, and Linux/WSL2 via `apt-get`.
-Installation instructions are available at https://docs.yourbase.io/installation.html.
+Instructions are available at https://docs.yourbase.io/installation.html

 ## Getting Started